sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

   - msw
 ---

 Playwright is a framework-agnostic end-to-end testing (also known as E2E, or integration testing) tool for web apps.
-Playwright has great developer experience and makes writing good, resilient to changes, tests straightforward.
+Playwright has great developer experience and makes writing good and resilient to changes tests straightforward.

-**This is the fifth article in the series**, where we learn how to test React apps end-to-end using Playwright, and how to mock network requests using Mock Service Worker.
+**This is the fifth article in the series**, where we learn how to test React apps end-to-end using Playwright and how to mock network requests using Mock Service Worker.

 - [Modern React testing, part 1: best practices](/blog/react-testing-1-best-practices/)
 - [Modern React testing, part 2: Jest and Enzyme](/blog/react-testing-2-jest-and-enzyme/)